Video on the top 5 tips for passing your driving test

 If you make a mistake on the driving test, forget about it for now, recover from it, think about what's next and concentrate on your driving.

 There's no point dwelling on mistakes and definitely don't think you've failed or give up during the test.
 Because what you think was a serious mistake could be a driving fault (a minor) to the examiner.

-Don't be distracted by what the examiner is writing.
+Don't be distracted by what the examiner is doing.

-The examiner will have the driving test results sheet on their lap and they might occasionally write things, but don't be tempted to have a peek at what they've written as it could distract you from your main job which is to drive at your best.
+The examiner has an iPad on their lap which they might occasionally tap on.
+It has a privacy screen so that you won't be able to see what they're marking.
+Don't be tempted to have a peek at what they're doing as it could distract you from your main job which is to drive at your best.

 It can be hard to concentrate on what you need to do, especially if the weather is bad or there's something else distracting going on.

 Don't assume the road you're on still has a 40mph speed limit for example or to go ahead at the roundabout you'll always need the left hand lane or you can never drive in bus lanes.